Dési Bouterse: Amnesty

 The controversial amnesty law was protested both nationally and internationally.
-Organizations such as the United Nations, Human Rights Watch, Amnesty International, Reporters Without Borders and the Inter-American Commission on Human Rights condemned the law and urged the Surinamese judges and the Public Prosecutor's Office to continue the trial.
+Organisations such as the United Nations, Human Rights Watch, Amnesty International, Reporters Without Borders and the Inter-American Commission on Human Rights condemned the law and urged the Surinamese judges and the Public Prosecutor's Office to continue the trial.
 On 19 April 2012, Human Rights Watch demanded an immediate retraction of the law.

 Reaction from the Netherlands

 After passage of the amnesty law, the Netherlands immediately stopped the 20 million euro aid set aside for Suriname.
 President Bouterse was unmoved by this decision, saying, "I never asked you for 20 million euros.
 We have economic reserves of almost 800 million dollars".
 The Dutch Labour Party and the then ruling People's Party for Freedom and Democracy (VVD) believed that this sanction was not enough.
 They called for more penalties such as economic sanctions, expulsion of the Surinamese ambassador (who is the daughter of MP Rashied Doekhi, one of the 28 MPs who voted in favour of the law), and a ban on European travel for all the Surinamese parliamentarians who voted for the amnesty law.
 Dutch minister of foreign affairs Uri Rosenthal did not agree with these requests.

 On 8 April 2012, the Dutch prime minister Mark Rutte said it was "indigestible" that amnesty was granted to the suspects in this stage of the trial (the amnesty law was passed two months before the verdict in the trial).